qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_list'></a>
 ## qri list

 Show a list of datasets

-### Synopsis
+#### Synopsis

 List shows lists of datasets, including names and current hashes.

 The default list is the latest version of all datasets you have on your local qri repository.

 When used in conjunction with `qri connect`, list can list a peer's dataset.
 You